National Information on Oman Abu Dhabi & dubai

 The possession and consumption of even the smallest quantities of drugs will also result in prison sentences.
 Even consumption of soft drugs some days beforehand can be established through blood tests and subject to correspondingly tough punishment.

-It is a criminal offence to photograph / film the following facilities: military facilities, ports, airports, imperial palaces, public buildings, industrial plants, crude oil/natural gas plants.
+It is a criminal offence to photograph / film the following facilities: Military facilities, ports, airports, imperial palaces, public buildings, industrial plants, crude oil/natural gas plants.
 In the event of a violation, at least the camera / film/chip will be confiscated.

 Medical information:

-At least 8 weeks before your trip, check the latest countryspecific health advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website (https://travelhealthpro.org.uk/countries).
+At least 8 weeks before your trip, check the latest country-specific health advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website (https://travelhealthpro.org.uk/countries).
 Each country-specifi c page has information on vaccine recommendations, any current health risks or outbreaks, and factsheets with information on staying healthy abroad.

 Medical care:

-All information is subject to change/Last updated: February 2025
+All information is subject to change/Last updated: December 2025

 back Information & tips